burnsoftnet/BurnSoft.Applications.MGC/README.md

 * Created Function to Check if table exists for hotfix section
 * Added AutoFill for General Accessories
 * Added Move, Delete, and Copy from firearm accessories to General Accessories
+* Added Move to firearm accessories and delete from general accessories.

 ### v1.7.0.4